piko-framework/piko-framework.github.io/docs/modular-application/routing.md

 ---
 layout: default
 title: Routing
+parent: Modular application
-nav_order: 4
+nav_order: 1
 ---

 # Routing

-This section explains routing mechanisms into a [ModularApplication](../api/ModularApplication.md).
+This section explains routing mechanisms into a [ModularApplication](../../api/ModularApplication.md).

 A route can be seen like a request that have to be dispatched to a controller action.

-A route is a string identifier corresponding to a module, a controller and an action, which is a [controller](application.md#controllers)'s method suffixed by `Action`.
+A route is a string identifier corresponding to a module, a controller and an action, which is a [controller](controllers.md)'s method suffixed by `Action`.
 A route is structured like this :

 `<moduleId>[/<subModuleId>]/<controllerId>/<actionId>`.

 Example: The request URI `/hello` can correspond to the route `site/default/hello` which means that the application will dispatch the route to the method `helloAction` in the controller `DefaultController` in the module `site`.

 ## Configuration

-Routes configuration consumed by [Piko\Router](api/Router.md) consists only to an associative array where keys are uri paths and values are their corresponding routes.
+Routes configuration consumed by [Piko\Router](../../api/Router.md) consists only to an associative array where keys are uri paths and values are their corresponding routes.

 if the uri path scheme is structured like a route (moduleId/controllerId/acionId), it doesn't need configuration.